JeremyAnsel/xwa_hooks/xwa_hook_windowed/zip/readme.txt

 When "Width" or "Height" is 0, default values are used: the window will be fullscreen.

 To set a splash screen, create an image named "Splash.jpg".
 If this image doesn't exist then "Alliance.jpg" is used.
 If this image doesn't exist then a white screen is rendered.
+You can enable or disable the splash screen with the ShowSplashScreen setting.
+0 means no and 1 means yes.

 *** Credits ***